MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/complex/prescriptive-guidance.md

 ## Next steps

 Once this guidance is implemented, each cloud adoption team can proceed with a solid governance foundation.
-The cloud governance team will work in parallel to continually update the corporate policies and governance disciplines.
+At the same time, the cloud governance team will work to continually update the corporate policies and governance disciplines.

 Both teams will use the tolerance indicators to identify the next set of improvements needed to continue supporting cloud adoption.
 The next step for this company is incremental improvement of their governance baseline to support applications with legacy or third-party multi-factor authentication requirements.